-Altogether, three HPS configurations are available:
+Two HPS configurations are available:

-STANDARD mechanically driven HPS, EoD: 4 40 160, with mechanically driven main pumps and start-up pumps with capacity sufficient to deliver the start-up pressure only.
-The engine cannot run with all engine driven main pumps out of operation, whereas 66% engine load is available in case one main pump is out.
+- the STANDARD mechanically driven HPS, EoD: 4 40 160, with mechanically driven main pumps and start-up pumps with capacity sufficient to deliver the start-up pressure only.
+The engine cannot run with all engine driven main pumps out of operation, whereas 66% engine load is available in case one main pump is out - an electrically driven HPS, option: 4 40 161, with 66% engine load available in case one pump is out.